Welcome back, and thanks so much for joining me for today’s lesson:

 My friend Nicole is allergic to corn.
 It’s one of the worst allergies to have since corn byproducts are in thousands of frozen, canned, jarred, and packaged foods.
 They contain corn as an additive or filler (in the form of sweetener) and as a way to add volume to food, cheaply.
 Nicole’s become very good at reading labels, but one way to be sure is to cook simple fresh food, meals that she makes in her own kitchen like a grilled piece of chicken topped with fresh pineapple salsa.

 A lot of people think Celiac’s Disease is an allergy, when in fact it’s an autoimmune disorder.
 When wheat, in particular the gluten in wheat, is ingested the body sends antibodies that attack the lining of your intestines.
 There are plenty of great products that are listed as wheat- or gluten-free to choose from.
-One of my favorites, rice pastas are a great wheat-free option for folks with wheat allergies or sensitivities.
+One of my favorites, rice pasta, is a great wheat-free option for folks with wheat allergies or sensitivities.
 Adding in plenty of fresh vegetables and lean protein is a way to make a delicious complete meal.